Hans Gross: Early life and career

-Gross was born on December 26, 1847, in Styria, Austria.
-As a young adult, Hans Gross graduated in 1870 as a jurist (Examining Justice) from his hometown's university in Upper Styria.
+Gross was born on December 26, 1847, in Graz, Austria.
+As a young adult, Hans Gross graduated in 1870 as a jurist from his hometown's university.
 His education resulted in two decades of learned knowledge in law.
 Gross served as the Examining Justice of Styria in which he served as a judge and prosecutor for all crimes presented to him.
 During his service, he dealt with several fraudulent charges.
 It was during this job that Gross realized the many shortcomings of the present justice system.
 Back then, the Examining Justice stood as a criminal investigator.
 During this time, there were very few crime investigators.
 Many of the law officers were volunteers or ex-police officers.
 As a result, jurists mainly solved and prosecuted all crimes brought before them.
 This proved to be a poor system as many of the magistrates relied on their personal knowledge and limited facts or evidence.
 This lack of organization led to Gross's active work in criminal science.